-Dr Hamann (BMBS, BMedSCI, Ph.D.) is a Consultant Rheumatologist at North Bristol NHS Trust and a Clinical Lecturer in Rheumatology at the University of Bristol.
+Dr Hamann (BMBS, BMedSci, MRCP, PhD) is a Consultant Rheumatologist at North Bristol NHS Trust and a Clinical Lecturer in Rheumatology at the University of Bristol.
 He sees his private patients at Sulis Hospital Bath.
-Dr Hamann is passionate about patient-centred holistic care and sees people with all types of rheumatological problems.
+Dr Hamann is passionate about patient-centred holistic care and devotes time and care to listen, understand and treat all rheumatological conditions.

-Dr Hamann is a Member of the Royal College of Physicians and has been a Fellow of the Turing Institute (the UK Centre for Artificial Intelligence Research) and an NHS Clinical Entrepreneur Fellow.
-He graduated from the University of Nottingham before undertaking clinical training at Guy’s and St Thomas’ Hospital and the Royal National Hospital for Rheumatic Diseases and North Bristol NHS Trust where he works as a Consultant Rheumatologist.
+Dr Hamann is a Member of the Royal College of Physicians.
+He graduated from the University of Nottingham in 2006 before undertaking clinical training at Guy’s and St Thomas’ Hospital, the Royal National Hospital for Rheumatic Diseases in Bath, and North Bristol NHS Trust where he now practices as a Consultant Rheumatologist.

 Fast track your treatment with Dr Philip Hamann

 We are here to answer any questions you might have and can provide a guide price.
 Simply fill in your details below.